omarkamal10/Bosta-Assessment-v1/README.md

 ## Setup

-### Environment

-Generate .env file using .env.example in root folder.
-Create a postgres Database

-### Installation and Starting up
+### Installation and Starting up Locally

-Run ➡ "npm install"
-Run ➡ "npm run database:init "(To initialize DB sync) Run ➡" npm run start" ➡ Production runtime environment.
-Run ➡ "npm run dev" ➡ Development runtime environment.
-(Listening on src for changes)
+1. Install node dependencies ➡ `npm install`
+2. Create a new database with `bostaDB` name on PostgreSQL
+3. Edit the database connection configuration in `.env` file
+4. Database initialize ➡ `npm run database:init`
+5. Development run ➡ `npm run dev` || Production run ➡ `npm run start`

 ### NPM scripts

-npm run docker ➡ Docker runtime environment.
-(HAS UNRESOLVED ISSUES AT THE MOMENT SO RUN LOCAL ENVIRONMENT) npm run lint ➡ Run linter.
-(Checking for mistakes) npm run database:reset(To reset DB to original state after initializing)
+1. npm run docker ➡ Docker runtime environment.
+(HAS UNRESOLVED ISSUES AT THE MOMENT SO RUN LOCAL ENVIRONMENT)
+2. npm run lint ➡ Run linter.
+(Checking for mistakes)
+3. npm run database:reset(To reset DB to original state after initializing)

-I left .env intentionally for you to test it right away and apologies for the poor documentation by hand was in a bit of a hurry :D
+- I left .env intentionally for you to test it right away and apologies for the poor documentation by hand was in a bit of a hurry :D
-There is a postman collection in the docs folder
+- There is a postman collection in the docs folder

 ### Documentation

-Postman (collection and environment) are provided in ./docs/Postman folder.
+1. Postman (collection and environment) are provided in ./docs/Postman folder.
-Environment variables to be used:
+2. Environment variables to be used:

-1-A token variable -> Ex: "token" with value of token received when logging in 2- A url variable -> Ex: "base-URL" with value of "http://127.0.0.1:9000" and for each request add "/api/v1"
+- A token variable -> Ex: "token" with value of token received when logging in
+- A url variable -> Ex: "base-URL" with value of "http://127.0.0.1:9000" and for each request add "/api/v1"

-GET,UPDATE checks are made only by user who created the check
+- GET,UPDATE checks are made only by user who created the check